-8.6.1 Any electronic modules used for driver information displays and switch inputs must be supplied by an FIA designated supplier to a specification determined by the FIA and be suitably housed by each team.
+- 8.6.1 Any electronic modules used for driver information displays and switch inputs must be supplied by an FIA designated supplier to a specification determined by the FIA and be suitably housed by each team. - 8.6.2 Any single control device, including but not limited to switch, button, paddle or pedal, used by the driver must be connected to a single analogue or digital input of the ECU.

-- 8.6.2 Any single switch, button, paddle sensor or pedal sensor used by the driver must be connected to a single analogue or digital input of the ECU.
-Exceptions will be considered to handle the spare clutch paddle and multiplexed shift signals.
-Any interface between such driver operated devices and the ECU must be approved by the FIA. - 8.6.3 The logged raw signals from the ECU inputs must provide a true representation of the driver's actions.
+Exceptions will be considered to handle the following: